 Fully accredited AAGL fellowship.
 Our program passes regular AAGL site inspections and continues to be fully accredited by the AAGL.

 Great location.
 Phoenix, Arizona, is known as the “Valley of the Sun” because there are approximately 330 days of sunshine, more than any other metropolitan city in the nation!
 Enjoy a safe and welcoming environment with many opportunities for outdoor entertainment.

 hospital in Arizona for 9 consecutive years (U.S. News & World Report, 2021-2022)

 As a fellow at Mayo Clinic, you'll have access to robust clinical, educational, and research resources.
 You'll find support both inside and outside of the campus to promote physical and mental wellness and ensure your work/life balance.

 The Gynecology Department at Mayo Clinic's campus in Arizona has been formally dedicated to teaching advanced minimally invasive gynecologic surgery (MIGS) since 1989 when the pelvic surgery fellowship was developed.
 In 2007, led by the efforts of Dr. Javier F. Magrina, our fully accredited AAGL MIGS fellowship was developed.

-Originally geared towards teaching OB-GYN oncologists the use of robotics in surgery, the fellowship has changed its focus to benign MIGS surgery, since most oncology fellowships now have adopted robotics into their curricula.
-We emphasize mastery of all types of minimally invasive surgery, but also teach laparotomy when clinically appropriate.
+Originally geared towards teaching gynecologic oncologists the use of robotics in surgery, the fellowship has changed its focus to benign MIGS surgery, since most oncology fellowships now have adopted robotics into their curricula.
+We emphasize mastery of complex benign gynecologic disorders and all types of minimally invasive surgery, as well as laparotomy when clinically appropriate.